 Becoming Debt Free

-The amount of debt you have says a lot about your financial stability.
+The amount of outstanding debt you have says a lot about your financial stability.
 After all, if you have too much debt to make the payments you need to, you’re probably struggling financially.
 Overwhelming debt can lead to late fees, more interest charges, and sometimes even collection agencies.

 So what’s the best way to tackle all of this debt?
 Well, there are several strategies for paying off debt, but it mostly comes down to one thing: consistently making payments.
 And to do this, you might have to figure out how to make some extra money.